What is Myotonic Dystrophy?

 The early evidence suggests some therapeutic potential of NAD+ boosters such as NMN against myotonic dystrophy symptoms; however, further research is required to fully understand the effects.

-Therefore, NAD+ supplementation like NMN would lessen symptoms of myotonic dystrophy, including exhaustion and muscle degeneration.
+Therefore, NMN supplementation would lessen symptoms of myotonic dystrophy, including exhaustion and muscle degeneration.